sanyacastor/sam-hopkins-11ty/src/projects/logos-of-non-profit-organisations-working-in-kenya-some-of-which-are-imaginary.md

 id: c5d7Mhrq0r3fGV-C4Rj-h
 title: "Logos Of Non-profit Organisations Working In Kenya (Some of Which Are Imaginary) "
+customTitle: "The Exchange: Sam Hopkins and Michela Wrong on Africa’s New Missionaries - How has Western aid shaped Africa and its institutions? - FP Staff"
 dates: "2012"
 link: https://foreignpolicy.com/2015/12/10/the-exchange-sam-hopkins-and-michela-wrong-on-africas-new-missionaries/
 cardDescription: A series of silk screen prints which mixes real and fake Kenyan NGO logos